 On its journey from the ocean to your table, the Skipjack Tuna from many boats will be processed in the same facility.
-We choose only the highest quality to go into each can, and that may include fish from multiple ocean areas.
+We choose only the highest quality to go into each can or pouch.

-METHOD: Mile-long nets encircle schools of tuna and are closed off by drawstrings, much like a drawstring purse.
-This method is used for about 63% of tuna caught globally.
-Tuna are rapidly cooled by placing them in holds filled with refrigerated seawater or chilled brine and then frozen.
+METHOD: Mile-long nets encircle schools of fish and are closed off by drawstrings, much like a drawstring purse.
+The fish are rapidly cooled by placing them in holds filled with refrigerated sea water or chilled brine.